 One would say, a knife should always be sharp, but a knife that is too sharp?
 Is this even possible?
-I mean, don’t we want our knives always to be sharp?
+I mean, what does too sharp even mean?

 A knife, in fact, can be too sharp, depending on what it’s used for.
 There are various reasons for this, and one of them is actually the edge of the knife.

 Many years ago, this question would never even have crossed my mind.
 In my logic, a razor-sharp blade could cut through everything, and that is all to it.
 Why would someone even want to have a “duller” knife right?
 Well, back then, we were thought that a dull knife was dangerous and you should always avoid it, period!